FeRHeDio/CalendarView/CalendarView/README.md

-# CalendarView - MVVM Architecture
+# CalendarView - MVVM Architecture with SOLID Principles

-This project implements a calendar view for a hotel booking system using the MVVM (Model-View-ViewModel) architecture pattern in SwiftUI.
+This project implements a calendar view for a hotel booking system using the MVVM (Model-View-ViewModel) architecture pattern in SwiftUI, with a focus on SOLID principles.

 ## Architecture Overview